Identifying sporadic malfunctions of the server connection

 First search for the user via the browser-independent web interface.
 This is done intuitively by entering the user’s name into the full-text search in the IP address list within the central IP section.
 Matching computers are immediately displayed.

 Click to select the computer of the employee concerned.
-The detailed view which now opens contains plenty of information broken down into different tabs.
+The detailed view which now opens contains a wealth of information broken down via different tabs.
 Go to the overview page and inspect the faulty server connections.

 These ‘invalid connections’ are shown in blue in the graph ‘New TCP connections’.
 By default, the current server connections are displayed.
 If you zoom out, the time interval expands to show the past few hours.
 An especially large number of faulty server connections occurring at certain times are immediately apparent.